OxfordDemSci/mySocialWatcher/mysocialwatcher/api/static/docs.md

 Argument | Description
 |:-- |:-----------
 collection | (recommended) The name of the collection.
 This is will help filter results later.
-The [collections endpoint](#endpoint-collections) provides a list of existing collections names, or a new collection name can be created when writing new data. all_fields | (recommended) All fields of special targeting audience specification.
+The [list_collections endpoint](#endpoint-list_collections) provides a list of existing collections names, or a new collection name can be created when writing new data. all_fields | (recommended) All fields of special targeting audience specification.
 This is a default field returned from pySocialWatcher as a string representation of a Python tuple of tuples. targeting | (recommended) Audience targeting json as submitted to Facebook API.
 This is a default field returned from pySocialWatcher. response | (recommended) Response from Facebook API.
 This is a default field returned from pySocialWatcher as a string representation of a Python bytes array.